 - misuse drugs or alcohol to try to reduce their anxiety

 The fear of a social situation can sometimes build up to a panic attack, where you feel an overwhelming sense of fear, apprehension and anxiety.
-This usually only lasts a few minutes.

 You may also experience physical symptoms, such as feeling sick, sweating, trembling and heart palpitations.
 These symptoms often reach a peak before quickly passing.
 Although these type of symptoms can be alarming, they don't cause any physical harm.

 Some people may also have a substance or alcohol misuse problem, because they use drugs or alcohol as a way of coping with their anxiety.

 As with many mental health conditions, social anxiety disorder is most probably the result of a combination of genetic and environmental factors.